hamidb80/mycouch/readme.md

 # myCouch
-  CouchDB client wrtten in Nim
+CouchDB client wrtten in Nim.

 currently it's based on CouchDB `v3.1.1`

 **note:** deprecated APIs are not included

 # APIs
-how can i know what `proc` should i use?
+**How can I know what `proc` for API should I use?**
 1. you go to the coucdb documentation
 2. copy a API link (eg: `api/ddoc/render.html#db-design-design-doc-update-update-name`)
-3. search that link in the couchdb/api.nim
+3. search that link in the `couchdb/api.nim`
-4. you found the corresponding function!
+4. you found the corresponding proc!

 **note**: examples are placed in `tests/tapi.nim`